gnu-mirror-unofficial/mediagoblin/docs/source/devel/contributing.rst

 * How to update and build the documentation
 * How to submit code contributions

-We eventually hope to migrate the information over from our wiki pages:
+We eventually hope to migrate the information over from these wiki pages:

 * https://wiki.mediagoblin.org/Main_Page#Technical_project_documentation
 * https://wiki.mediagoblin.org/HackingHowto
 * https://wiki.mediagoblin.org/Git_workflow